 Programming your workouts correctly can be just as important as nutrition and sleep.
 Muscles almost never work on their own, they assist each other to have the most strength output possible.

 Because of this, muscle groups sometimes need time to recover even when you don’t train them directly.

 A perfect example is indirectly training shoulders on chest day, since your pecs and delts usually work together.

 No you didnt do a shoulder workout but you are working them indirectly and because they are so closely worked together, you pretty much are directly training them

 In today's article we’re answering the question “Should you train shoulders after chest day?”

-Even if you are consuming a top notch meal replacement with the highest of nutrient profiles, you still can not be training shoulders right after your chest day, all the time.
+Even if you are consuming a top notch meal replacement with the highest of nutrient profiles, or my personal favorite high protein high calorie protein shake, (the Lyfe Fuel Essentials Shake) you still can not be training shoulders right after your chest day, all the time.

 We’ll explain why that is, what compound movements are, how chest workouts impact your shoulders and even give you a better training split you can follow.